No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Introduction

 \begin{itemize} \item Towards NeuroAI, we propose a framework to design task-based neurons, which is a new dimension compared to task-based architectures and can greatly expand the armory of deep learning models.

-\item We propose the vectorized symbolic regression to solve the computational challenges in prototyping new neurons.
+\item We propose the VSR to solve the computational challenges in prototyping new neurons.
 Methodologically, our work is the first to introduce symbolic regression into the design of neurons in deep learning.

 \item With systematic experiments over synthetic data, public data, and real-world applications, we confirm the effectiveness of the task-based neurons.

 \end{itemize}